Frequently Asked Questions

 At the beginning of the show for the pageant, each contestant will be introduced to the audience during an upbeat introduction (contestant will not sing or dance).

 There is no talent portion to the Miss USA and Miss Teen USA pageant system.
-There are three equally scored categories, including interview, evening gown, and active wear (Miss Teen USA) or swimwear (Miss USA).
+There are three scored categories, including interview, evening gown, and swimwear (or for Teens - interview, evening gown, and active wear).

 You may have as many sponsors as you wish.
 We do want to stress, however, that you are limited to 750 characters total (including spaces) of sponsors and thank you’s that can be listed in the state pageant program book and on the website next to your name.